Fleker/Gltn/_nightlies/docs/docs/03_Dictionaries/00_Dictionary_API.md

 This will document how to create a dictionary and implement it in Gltn.

+//TODO Explain what a dictionary is, class structure
+//TODO Search API, saved searches
 ### Installation
 `install_dictionary(format, url, name, id, icon)`